Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 - Chronic kidney disease (CKD) stage 3a or above

-If your BMI is 27 or above but below 30, you can qualify if you have one or more of the following:
+If your BMI is 27 or above at the time of GLP-1 initiation, you may qualify with one or more of the following:

 - Previous myocardial infarction (heart attack)